jadbox/rxjs-cluster/README.md

 # rxjs-cluster

+_[Moore's law ceiling](http://www.agner.org/optimize/blog/read.php?i=417): "The biggest potential for improved performance is now, as I see it, on the software side [...] with parallelism which has so far not been [broadly] implemented."_

 _(WIP: Working Alpha)_

 Using Rx, maximize CPU usage in Node by using the new clusterMap that uses cluster/forked processes